PlatosTwin/bayes_ab/README.md

 ### PoissonDataTest

-Class for Bayesian A/B test for count data.
+Class for Bayesian A/B testing of count data.
 This can be used to compare, e.g., the number of sales per day from different salesmen, or the number of deaths from a given disease per zip code.

 **Example:**